 Storage space is also really important.
 If you’re going on a long hike, the less stuff you need to carry around the better.
 So, a stroller that helps lighten the load is highly desirable.

 The universe of all terrain double strollers is somewhat limited.
-There just aren't all that many good options.
-Nevertheless, we narrowed the list down to our top five, all of which we would thoroughly recommend.
+There just aren’t all that many good options.
+Nevertheless, we narrowed the list down to our top choices, all of which we would thoroughly recommend.
 Then, we analyzed these strollers to come up with our favorite.